dsklopp/chef-kubernetes/README.md

 All manifest files are installed under /etc/kubernetes/manifests .

 Every node has 4 interfaces.
 In our implementation these are eno1, eno2, eno3, and eno4.
-Presently eno2, eno3 and eno4 are used by the SDN (Chef attribute node['k8s']['sdn']['interfaces']).  eno1 is used by the system for general management and is not used by Kubernetes at this time.
-In the future we expect to bind all four interfaces to the SDN.
+Presently eno2 and eno3 are used by the SDN (Chef attribute node['k8s']['sdn']['interfaces']).  eno1 is used by the system for general management and is not used by Kubernetes at this time.
+In the future we expect to bind all four interfaces to the SDN solution.

 ## Setup
 This cookbook was designed to work in air gap enterprise setups and HA solutions.
-As such, there are some steps that may seem needlessly complicated to those who only need kops or the beta tool kubeadm.
+As such, there are some steps that may seem needlessly complicated to those who only need kops or kubeadm.

 ### Limitations
-There must be 3 master nodes.
-There can be at least 1 worker node.
+There can be an ar

 ### Package Repositories

 First things first, repositories must be set up.
-THis cookbook can use your own private repositories (and this is how we use it inhouse).
-If you choose to use public repositories, you can do this but you need to manually provide the BCF CNI plugin repository in a wrapper cookbook.
+This cookbook can use your own private repositories (and this is how we use it inhouse).
+If you choose to use public repositories, you can do this but you need to manually provide the BCF CNI plugin repository in a wrapper cookbook or leverage Flannel instead.

 To use a private repository you need to mirror a minimum of:

  * Mirror the Centos yum repository
  * Mirror the docker yum repository
- * Stage the BCF SDN RPM into an accessible yum repository
+ * Stage the BCF SDN RPM into an accessible yum repository (not required if using flannel)
  * Mirror Kubernetes docker images to your own private repository
  * Stage Kubernete binaries at an accessible HTTP endpoint
  * Stage CNI plugin binaries at an accessible HTTP endpoint